-The cultural imprint of a certain region or country is clearly shown through the annual official holidays and festivals.
+The cultural imprint of a certain region or country is clearly shown through the annual public holidays and festivals.
 In Vietnam, every year, many important holidays take place across the country, some of them are the official national holidays.

 A few others are not on the list of national holidays, but the locals still welcome and consider them an integral part of the cultural life.
 This article will introduce specifically about those major holidays and festivals to know before you travel to explore Vietnam.